 It can be difficult to remember that there lives more beyond what we immediately see.
 So much goes on regardless, without our say.
 Our thoughts swim within the nebulous world and its overwhelm.
 Thomas Merton mentioned that there is beauty found in the ordinary.
 For an artist, this becomes both easy and impossible to see.
 Where lives creativity?
 After all, does the ordinary exist to comfort or to crush?
 ‘We don’t see things as they are, we see them as we are,’ Anaïs Nin said.
 This is perhaps her most insightful quote.
 Crane speaks about ‘silent answers’ within his poem.
 Existing within the present tense, he is here, regardless.
 What of it, then?
 What of him?
 I can’t offer any answer.
 A bird balances upon the high tree.
 But shift within the right manner and perhaps your eye might find it.

 * * *

-If you enjoyed this analysis of Hart Crane’s “At Melville’s Tomb”, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this analysis of Hart Crane’s “At Melville’s Tomb”, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a comparison between Thomas Pynchon’s Gravity’s Rainbow and Kurt Vonnegut’s Slaughterhouse-Five, a survey of photography from Josef Sudek to Laura Makabresku, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.